 Different organisations have different network security arrangements in place to handle outbound connections (such as authenticated proxies), which may require some adjustments to the configuration and/or local network rules.
 A configuration tool allows you to add proxy details, which you should be able to obtain from your IT department.
 Firewall rules may be required to allow outbound HTTPS traffic over Port 443 to the NHSI server at https://nhsiingest.servicebus.windows.net/.

-Q: How much work is required to implement this the solution?
+Q: How much work is required to implement this solution?

-Q: Do I need Information Governance approval for sending this data in a new, automated way?
+Q: Do I need Information Governance approval for sending this data via the automated scheduler?

 No, this is aggregate data that you already send manually each day.
 There is no patient level data and the data is sent securely solely between your trust and NHS I.